tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/Working with Media.md

 mouse down state, set the *hilite* icon.
 To set the roll over state set the *hover* icon.

-A button "icon" may be an image of any size in LiveCode, allowing a completely custom look.
+A button "icon" may be an image of any size, allowing a completely custom look.

 > **Tip:** To use the same set of images as icons throughout your stack